The Link Between Social Relationships and Brain Health: Insights and Strategies

 The fascinating thing is that as you work on enhancing your social ties through focused relationship building strategies and improved communication techniques, not only will you feel more connected to those around you but also your brain health also stands to benefit enormously from such interactions.

 So now you know some tactics to boost your social relationships for better brain health!
-As we move forward let’s explore how technology can play its part in fostering these essential human bonds without saying ‘step’.
+As we move forward let’s explore how can play its part in fostering these essential human bonds without saying ‘step’.

 The Role of Technology in Enhancing Social Connections